-- UK equities can provide investors with a fertile hunting ground for those looking for value opportunities and to benefit from a backdrop of rising interest rates.
-Some multinationals are currently trading at significant discounts to international peers (courtesy of Brexit), while the beaten-up UK domestic retail, travel and leisure stocks may be undervalued, if a potential earnings recovery comes through.
+- UK equities can provide a fertile hunting ground for investors looking for value opportunities and to benefit from a backdrop of rising interest rates.
+Some multinationals are currently trading at significant discounts to international peers (courtesy of Brexit), while the beaten-up UK domestic retail, travel and leisure stocks may be undervalued if a potential earnings recovery comes through.

 Source: BNP Paribas Exane Strategy Research: 2022 Outlook: The Next V+.
 Bloomberg, BNP Paribas Exane estimates, Janus Henderson Investors, as at 31 December 2021.
 Indices rebased to 100 at 1 January 2020.
 Chart reproduced with permission.
 Past performance is not a guide to future performance.
-Non profitable tech companies= Goldman Sachs Non-Profitable Tech Index.
-ARKK ETF= ARKK Innovation Exchange Traded Fund) invests in disruptive innovation stocks.
-IPO Performance Index= FTSE Renaissance Global IPO Index.
-RHS: GS Retail Favourites Index= Goldman Sachs defined basket of more than 50 US-listed stocks popular with retail traders.
+Non profitable tech companies = Goldman Sachs Non-Profitable Tech Index.
+ARKK ETF = ARKK Innovation Exchange Traded Fund) invests in disruptive innovation stocks.
+IPO Performance Index = FTSE Renaissance Global IPO Index.
+RHS: GS Retail Favorites Index= Goldman Sachs defined basket of more than 50 U.S.-listed stocks popular with retail traders.

 Figure 2 illustrates the very high correlation between the performance of the UK market relative to global equity markets and the performance of value versus growth stocks globally.
-If value becomes the ‘plat du jour’ in 2022, a painful rotation could be in store for investors as, much like the UK equity market, ‘value’ stocks have never been more out of favour.
+If value becomes the plat du jour in 2022, a painful rotation could be in store for investors as, much like the UK equity market, "value" stocks have never been more out of favor.
 We have seen some actively managed funds with a value mandate fall dramatically since the Global Financial Crisis (and the start of quantitative easing).

 Source: MSCI, IBES, Morgan Stanley Research, Janus Henderson Investors analysis, as at 31 December 2021.
 Past performance is not a guide to future performance.
 Chart reproduced with permission.
 Note: average relative valuations use 12-month forward data where available and trailing data where forward PE is not available.